mstksg/inCode/copy/entries/dependent-haskell-2.md

 etc.

 You can think of the general philosophy of working with typed/untyped worlds as being the same thing.
-You can write as much of your program as possible in the "typed" world, like we did in Part 1.
+You try to write as much of your program as possible in the "typed" world, like we did in Part 1.
 Take advantage of the increased ability to reason with your code, parametric polymorphism helping you *write* your code, limit your implementations, nab you compiler help, etc.  All of those are benefits of working in the typed world.

-Then, write what you must in your "untyped" world, such as dealing with values that pop up at runtime like the `[Integer]` above.
+Then, write what you absolutely must in your "untyped" world, such as dealing with values that pop up at runtime like the `[Integer]` above.

-Finally, at the end, *unite* them at the boundary.
+Finally, at the very end, *unite* them at the boundary.
 Pass the control football from the untyped world to the typed world!

 The great part about this all is that GHC and the type system is there at every step holding your hand, guiding you as you implement your programs and making sure everything is type-safe and fits together!
-(This, after all, is what separates dependently typed programming from *dynamically* typed programming.)
+(This, after all, is why dependently typed programming with dynamically generated types is *not* the same thing as "*dynamically* typed programming"!)

 ### Continuation-Based Existentials

 There's another way in Haskell that we work with existential types that can be more natural to use in a lot of cases.
-Remember that when we pattern match on an existential data type, you have to work with the values in the constructor in a parametrically polymorphic way.
+Remember that when we pattern match on an existential data type, we have to work with the values in the constructor in a parametrically polymorphic way.
 For example, if we had:

 ~~~haskell